Creative gothic styled shoot.

 The next costume change was something a little more funky.
 Victoria had sourced a dress which was somewhat brighter with coloured lightning bolts on it.
 We took some shots with the candle before moving into the middle of the cloisters.
 Here Lora spread her arms out and looked up towards the heavens as if seeking some sort of divine intervention.

 The last costume change was more of a punk style which was right up Lora’s street.
 Victoria had found some leatherette trousers in a charity shop and I supplied one of my rock t-shirts.
 This was just a bit of fun to finish off with.

 Post Production: Finishing it all off.

 The post production for this shoot really got the creative juices flowing.
 It is often surprising how much difference it can make.
 I have included a couple of before and after images to illustrate this.
 It often surprises people how bland the images from a £3000 DSLR turn out.
 But I always shoot in Raw in order to have the opportunity to be more creative later.
 Although we shot in the spring, the look that I wanted for the graveyard images was more autumnal.
 I also used a downloaded Photoshop brush to add a small dribble of blood for the crucifixion shot.

-This shoot was a real game changer and quite a step up from other creative shoots.
+This gothic styled shoot was a real game changer and quite a step up from other creative shoots.
 It can make such a difference by bringing together a team of people with complementary skills.
-I am really pleased with the outcome and now look forward progressing this even further.
+The results were stunning and it proves that the best ideas can come from working with others.

 © Andrew Boschier Photography 2018